 Treatment for Neck Pain

 Before any action is taken, the Physiotherapist will assess your neck pain, diagnose the problem and help you understand what’s wrong.
 They will work with you to develop an effective treatment plan that takes into account your lifestyle, leisure activities and general health.
-Thankfully, Physiotherapy offers a very effective treatment for neck pain.
+Thankfully, Phystiotherapy offers a very effective treatment for neck pain.
 Typically, your Physiotherapist will recommend the following: